the13nth/z/African_Tourism_Platform_Updated/Problem Statement.md

 **Core Problem:**

-Local vendors in Africa's tourism industry face significant challenges in accessing global markets.
+Local businesses in Africa's tourism industry face significant challenges in accessing global markets.
 This limits their ability to fully capitalize on tourism revenues and expand their businesses, hindering their economic growth and potential contribution to the national economy.
+Potential update
+The tourism industry in Africa, while holding immense potential for economic growth and poverty alleviation, faces the critical challenge of **significant revenue leakage**.
+This leakage, stemming from factors such as import reliance, foreign ownership, and limited local participation, hinders the ability of local businesses to fully benefit from tourism and contribute to national economic development.
+The challenge lies in creating a more inclusive and equitable tourism model that maximizes benefits for local communities and minimizes financial outflows.

 **Key Points:**